faureantoine/Cours_1_Python_Dauphine/README.md

 # Cours_1_Python_Dauphine

-This course is design for beginner in Python with a focus on Finance.
+This course is designed for beginner in Python with a focus on Finance.

 It is devided into 8 different chapters :